-

 Your marketing budget breakdown may also vary per year or season.
 You may shift your budget depending on the company’s goals each quarter, too.

-In a recent survey we conducted among 500+ business leaders, the top digital marketing goals they identified were to increase revenue (68%) and sales (65%).
+In a recent survey we conducted among 500+ business leaders, respondents said that their top digital marketing goals were to increase revenue (68%) and sales (65%).
 While these are the main goals for most businesses, many companies also set goals to increase brand awareness, engagement, or website traffic.

 So, depending on what goals your company wants to achieve, your budget may shift as needed to meet those goals.